peter-evans/create-pull-request/docs/concepts-guidelines.md

 For each [event type](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) there is a default `GITHUB_SHA` that will be checked out by the GitHub Actions [checkout](https://github.com/actions/checkout) action.

-The majority of events will default to checking out the "last commit on default branch," which in most cases will be the latest commit on `master`.

 The default can be overridden by specifying a `ref` on checkout.

 ```yml